-"What causes back pain and trouble breathing?
+"What causes back pain and trouble breathing?"

 For several months now I've been waking up with a nasty pain in my upper back, that's usually gone by the time I go to bed at night.
 The pain has been lasting longer and longer into the day, and now I've started having pain when I take a deep breath.
 Are these connected?
 Is it cancer?

 This would have occurred during some physical activity, and you would probably remember it.
 Another possibility is that you have pleurisy.
 This is inflammation of the lining of the lung, something that can occur for no apparent reason, or after a viral infection.
 Symptoms are chest or back pain that worsens with a deep breath.
 Finally, an infected gall bladder, which usually causes right sided abdominal pain, can cause pain that radiates to the middle of your back.
 Classically the infected gall bladder also causes worsening of this pain with a deep breath.
 Cancer can cause almost any symptom, and thus cannot be ruled out until you see a doctor.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can take a more detailed history of your back pain and perform a thorough physical exam.
 Your doctor may then decide to do an ultrasound of you abdomen or get a chest x-ray.
 I hope you feel better.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.